Interprète, Chorégraphe, Enseignant

 Her works have been presented by Festival International de la Danse, Seattle International Dance Festival, Gibney Dance Center, Keene State College, Endicott College, Dance Complex, The School for Contemporary Dance and Thought, Green Street Studios, Providence College, Brown University, AS220, Roger Williams University, WaterFire Providence, Festival Ballet Providence, and PVDFest.

-In recent years, she’s made works alongside multidisciplinary artists: Jocie Adams, Shura Baryshnikov, Gisela Creus, Orlando Hernández, Andy Russ, Ilya Vidrin, and Riley Watts, and appeared in works by Diane Arvanites, Korhan Basaran, Alissa Cardone, Lorraine Chapman, Heidi Henderson, Kellie Ann Lynch, Tommy Neblett, Paul Singh, Sydney Skybetter, and B.J.
+In recent years, she’s made works alongside multidisciplinary artists: Jocie Adams, Shura Baryshnikov, Gisela Creus, Orlando Hernández, Andy Russ, Ilya Vidrin, and Riley Watts, and appeared in works by Diane Arvanites, Korhan Basaran, Alissa Cardone, Lorraine Chapman, Lina Cruz, Heidi Henderson, Kellie Ann Lynch, Tommy Neblett, Paul Singh, Sydney Skybetter, and B.J.
 Sullivan.

 From 2015-2018 Danielle co-directed Doppelgänger Dance Collective with Shura Baryshnikov.
 DDC was an artist directed repertory collective which produced and commissioned new works by renowned artists, and performed internationally.